Yellow Chili's

 Tofu placed inside the oven on a baking tray.

-• Remove the crispy Roasted Tofu from the oven and garnish with sesame seeds and cilantro leaves
+• Once baked, remove the crispy tofu from the oven and immediately garnish with sesame seeds and freshly chopped cilantro leaves for a burst of flavor and color.

 Crispy baked tofu garnished with sesame seeds and cilantro leaves.

-• Serve this crispy Baked Tofu as a side with your favorite Chinese dishes, rice or use it in recipes that call for baked tofu
+• Enjoy this crispy Baked Tofu as a flavorful side with your favorite Chinese dishes, alongside rice, or in any recipe that calls for baked tofu.
+For more pairing ideas, be sure to check out our Serving Suggestions below.

 Crispy baked tofu served in a black baking tray.